-Reference Date: 05-August-2014
+Reference Date: 16-December-2016

 FOOD SECURITY SNAPSHOT

-Even in years with above average domestic production, over 97 percent of domestic cereal food and feed requirements are satisfied through imports.
-Cereal import requirements in 2013/14 (July/June) were forecast to increase slightly to 2.29 million tonnes, about the same level as in 2014/15 and some 7 percent down on average.
+Even in years with above‑average domestic production, over 97 percent of the domestic cereal food and feed requirements are satisfied through imports.
+Cereal import requirements in the 2016/17 marketing year (July/June) are forecast to decrease slightly to 2.6 million tonnes, about the same level as in 2014/15 and some 7 percent down on average.

-Inflation declined and stabilized in 2014
+Inflation declined and stabilized

 In January 2015, the Department of Statistics changed the base year for inflation calculations from 2006 to 2010.
 Using the new baseline, the general inflation rate in October 2016 decreased by 0.5 percent yearly, continuing the trend established in 2014.
 Food price inflation recorded negative 5.9 percent compared to negative 5.2 percent in September 2016.

 Despite the budget deficit, wheat bread remains fully subsidized (at USD 0.22/kg) and all consumers are entitled to it.
 About 90 percent of all bread sold in Jordan is subsidized.
 The Government sells wheat flour at about USD 50/tonne to the bakeries, significantly below international levels.
 It compensates for increases in the costs of other inputs by lowering the flour price.
 It is believed that the bread subsidy system is wasteful partly due to subsidized flour being used in non‑subsidized products.

 Refugees from Syrian Arab Republic put strain on resources